Colleges by Location

 Student to Faculty Ratio

 According to the most recent data, the student-faculty ratio at University of Nebraska at Omaha was 13:1: that means 13 students per one teacher, which is considered a good ratio.
 This school has recently reported to have 378 faculty members.
-This number included 153 male and 225 female faculty members.
-The fact that female faculty members outnumber the male ones at this school is telling of the importance gender equality has at University of Nebraska at Omaha.
+Out of that number, there were 153 men and 225 women.
+The fact that female faculty members outnumber the male ones at this school speaks volumes for gender equality at University of Nebraska at Omaha.

 Student Population Diversity Graph